shawn-y-sun/Credit_Risk_Model_LoanDefaults/README.md

 Out[109]:
 0.07526562017218118
 ```
-🔶 The ratio of expected loss over total funded amount is 7.5%, which is a acceptable level and means our credit risk is under control!
+🔶 The ratio of expected loss over total funded amount is 7.5%, which is an acceptable level and means our credit risk is under control!